 Public Employees Retirement System of Idaho (PERSI)- the state retirement plan is required for employees who are scheduled to work at least 20 hours per week for more than 5 months.
 The employee contribution for general employees is currently 7.16% and is deducted from each paycheck.
 The employer contribution is currently 11.94%.
 The employee contribution for police and fire employees is currently 8.81%; and the employer contribution for police is currently 12.28% and fire is 17.28%.
 PERSI also offers death and disability benefits.

 Medical- The City of Coeur d'Alene offers two plans with Regence Blue Shield of Idaho.
 The plan includes vision and prescription drug coverage.
 Employees choosing to waive medical coverage will receive a monthly contribution into their HRA VEBA plan.

-Dental- Two dentals plans are available which include a traditional fee for service plan, Blue Cross of Idaho, and a Dental Maintenance Organization (DMO) plan, Willamette Dental, with low co-pays per visit, and a direct care dental plan, Northwest Dental Benefits LLC.
+Dental- Three dentals plans are available which include a traditional fee for service plan, Blue Cross of Idaho, a Dental Maintenance Organization (DMO) plan, Willamette Dental, with low co-pays per visit, and a direct care dental plan, Northwest Dental Benefits LLC.
 Orthodontia benefits are available with Willamette Dental and Northwest Dental Benefits.

 Group Life/AD&D- A term life, accidental death and dismemberment (AD&D) and a line of duty death insurance policy is employer-paid for eligible employees.
 The employee may purchase additional term life insurance coverage through payroll deduction.